scheedalla/wits-meanstack-demo/README.md

 In your browser visit localhost:9000 the app will load up there.

-In {project root}/config/db.js you can point this project to your own MongoDB database.

-You can install your own MongoDB server locally and create a database or create one for free at https://mongolab.com/
+You can visit localhost:9000/resources or alternatively look at /views/resources.ejs for additional information on the MEAN stack